-- Purpose of workgroup: to coordinate and implement the goals from 6357 and report progress on goals and outcome measures by December 31st of each year. - Definition: For the purposes of this section, "prior learning" means the knowledge and skills gained through work and life experience; through military training and experience; and through formal and informal education and training from in-state and out-of-state institutions including foreign institutions. - Established goals: - Increase number of students earning academic credit for prior learning, and number of students receiving academic credit for prior learning that counts toward major, degree, certificates, credentials (high quality, course-level competencies). - $\circ$ $\,$ Increase number and type of academic credit accepted as academic credit for prior learning. - Develop transparent policies and practices. - Improve practices across institutions. - Create tools to develop faculty and staff knowledge and expertise in awarding academic credit for prior learning; share best practices. - Develop articulation agreements for programs and pathways. - Develop outcome measures for above.
+- Increase the number of students earning academic credit for prior learning, and the number of students receiving academic credit for prior learning that counts toward major, degree, certificates, credentials (high quality, course-level competencies). - Increase number and type of academic credit accepted as academic credit for prior learning. - Develop transparent policies and practices. - Improve practices across institutions. - Create tools to develop faculty and staff knowledge and expertise in awarding academic credit for prior learning; share best practices.

+- Develop articulation agreements for programs and pathways. - Develop outcome measures for above.

-2014 - RCW 28B.10.057, ACADEMIC CREDIT FOR MILITARY TRAINING
+2014-RCW 28B.10.057, ACADEMIC CREDIT FOR MILITARY TRAINING

-- Each institution must adopt a policy to award academic credit for military training.
-The policy applies to military training that is: - Recommended for credit by ACE. - Included in a military transcript. - Other documented military training or experience. - Each institution must develop a procedure for receiving documentation to verify military training. - Each institution must submit its policy for credit for military training to the academic credit for prior learning work group.
+Each institution must adopt a policy to award academic credit for military training.
+The policy applies to military training that is:

+- Recommended for credit by ACE.

+- Included in a military transcript.

+- Other documented military training or experience.

+Each institution must develop a procedure for receiving documentation to verify military training.

+Each institution must submit its policy for credit for military training to the academic credit for prior learning workgroup.

+Each institution must maintain a list of military experience and training for which academic credit has been awarded.